 We will continue to invest in acquiring new customers across all of our products.
 We believe that our focus on offering products that delight our users facilitates our go-to-market strategy, which is designed to be product-led and self-service in nature, reducing the friction new customers have to overcome to adopt our products within their organization.
 Our approach to acquiring new customers allows us to benefit from user-driven, organic adoption of our products across organizations of all sizes, as well as enable our customers to standardize on our products across the organization.
-As of March 31, 2021, we had approximately 50,500 total paying customers.
+As of December 31, 2020, we had over 48,000 total customers.

 Recently, we have made significant investments in strengthening our outbound sales motion to enable adoption of department-specific and organization-wide use cases for mid-market and enterprise customers.
 We believe that larger businesses can benefit from implementing multiple Freshworks products, as once they are a customer they are able to expand their use of these products.
-We define annual recurring revenue (ARR) as the sum total of the subscription revenue we would contractually expect to recognize over the next 12 months from all customers at a point in time, assuming no increases, reductions, or cancellations in their subscriptions.
-For monthly subscriptions, we take the recurring revenue run-rate of such subscriptions for the last month of the period and multiply it by 12 to get to ARR.
-While monthly subscribers as a group have historically maintained or increased their subscriptions over time, there is no guarantee that any particular customer on a monthly subscription will renew its subscription in any given month, and therefore the calculation of ARR for these monthly subscriptions may not accurately reflect revenue to be received over a 12-month period from such customers.
-As of March 31, 2021, 12,332 of our customers contributed more than \$5,000 in ARR, demonstrating the broad appeal of our products to customers of all sizes and geographies, and as of December 31, 2019, March 31, 2020, December 31, 2020, and March 31, 2021, customers contributing more than \$5,000 in ARR represented 78%, 79%, 82%, and 83% of total ARR, respectively.
+We define annual recurring revenue (ARR) as the sum total of the subscription revenue we would contractually expect to recognize over the next 12 months from all customers at a point in time, assuming no increases or reductions in their subscriptions.
+As of December 31, 2020, 11,570 of our customers contributed more than \$5,000 in ARR, demonstrating the broad appeal of our products to customers of all sizes and geographies.
 We believe that the number of customers that contribute more than \$5,000 in ARR is an indicator of our success in expanding upmarket to larger businesses.